pcorey/pcorey.github.io/_posts/2017-06-05-behold-the-power-of-graphql.markdown

 ---
 layout: post
 title:  "Behold the Power of GraphQL"
-description: "The ability to seamlessly spread your data across many different data stores is a game-changing and under-explored feature of GraphQL."
+excerpt: "The ability to seamlessly spread your data across many different data stores is a game-changing and under-explored feature of GraphQL."
 author: "Pete Corey"
 date:   2017-06-05
 tags: ["Inject Detect", "Javascript", "Node.js", "GraphQL", "Stripe"]